pietrodessotti/pietrodessotti/README.md

 ## Olá, Meu nome é Pietro Dessotti seja bem vindo(a) ao meu Github!

 - 🔭 I'm looking for an internship
-- 🌱 I’m currently learning JAVASCRIPT | REACT
+- 🌱 I’m currently learning JAVASCRIPT | SASS
 - 📫 How to reach me: linkedin.com/in/pietro-dessotti/